Atmosic/openair/modules/hal_atmosic/ATM33xx-5/drivers/ble/README.rst

    1 - Allow link controller to sleep
    2 - (Default) Allow system sleep while link controller is sleeping

 Note that Zephyr has System level Sleep state adjustment and Device level sleep adjustment.
-The descritpion above is for BLE device level sleep adjustment.
+The description above is for BLE device level sleep adjustment.

 System level Sleep state adjustment is done automatically by Zephyr kernel if enabled via CONFIG_PM Kconfig option, and if device setting above allows it.
 For ATM33 platform, System level dts definition supports five sleep modes such as idle, sleep, retain, hibernate and soc_off.
 Look at zephyr/dts/atm/atmosic/ATM33.dtsi for power-states settings.